kanannuruyevs/kanannuruyevs/README.md

 - My Digital Resume - my personal website with using the Django framework and HTML/CSS.
 The project is still on development and currently postponed in terms of focusing on small projects first, then resuming back to continue the work soon.

 ## Open Source Contributions

+Here is a selection of some favorite contributed projects with their associated pull requests and issues:

 | Project             | Description                                                                                  | Type          |
 |---------------------|----------------------------------------------------------------------------------------------|---------------|
 | Fiber               | Correct grammar errors in Azerbaijani translation [#2413](https://github.com/gofiber/fiber/pull/2413). | Pull Request  |